Articles and Additional Resources

 Assistive Technology Partners – Provides support materials to facilitate assistive technology use for home, school, work and play.

-Audio Information Network of Colorado and Colorado Talking Books Library – A free service to Coloradans of all ages who are unable to read standard print material due to visual, physical or learning disabilities whether permanent or temporary.
+Colorado Talking Books Library – A free service to Coloradans of all ages who are unable to read standard print material due to visual, physical or learning disabilities whether permanent or temporary.
 CTBL provides audio, Braille and large-print books and magazines.

 C.C.L.D. – The Colorado Council for Learning Disabilities (CCLD) provides resources to support a collaborative effort between general education, special education, families and related professionals.
 We believe all students can engage in higher-level learning through the implementation of evidenced-based instructional practices.